irfan87/driver_management/README.md

    - pip install -r requirements.txt

+3. Migrate

+   - python manage.py migrate

+     - Note: If you have the problems, just enter python manage.py makemigrations and then migrate again.

-3. Then, run the server as below
+4. Then, run the server as below

    - python manage.py runserver

-4. Navigate to the http://localhost:8000/, and you will get the list of the drivers and vehicles link.
+5. Navigate to the http://localhost:8000/, and you will get the list of the drivers and vehicles link.